dristi211/DristisBooksStore/DristisBooksStore/README.txt

 Trying to find out why the home page with the image is not showing after login to a new system...

-I am going to try to diploy to azure
+I am going to try to diploy to azure..

+2023-12-05 ISO 11:03

+Tried for the Azure deployment of the app but without luck..):

+Its not showing the Subscription name and App service instance page to create the Subscription